lofar-astron/factor/docs/source/parset.rst

         files from the standard prefactor ``Initial-Subtract.parset``
         (default = ``.wsclean_low2-model.merge`` ; note the leading ".").

+    chunk_size_sec
+        Size of time chunks in seconds (default = 2400; minimum allowed value is 1200).
+Generally, the number of chunks should be at least the number of available CPUs.
+To prevent Factor from chunking the data, set this value to be larger than the length of the longest dataset (in this case, Factor will not make copies of the files but will instead make symbolic links to them instead, so please make backup copies yourself).

     interactive
         Use interactive mode (default = ``False``).
 Factor will ask for confirmation of internally derived DDE calibrators and facets.